 This article will hopefully help you decide which of these rackets might suit your game better and explain how the rackets differ from each other in terms of playability and racket specs.

-As the Wilson Clash 100 was designed to suit recreational tennis players rather than professional tennis players, no pros are currently endorsing the Wilson Clash 100.
+As the Clash 100 was designed to suit recreational tennis players rather than professional tennis players, no pros are currently endorsing the Clash 100.

-Comparison of the Yonex Ezone 100 vs Wilson Clash 100
+Yonex Ezone 100 vs Wilson Clash 100 Comparison

 |318g (11.2oz)||Strung Weight:||312g (11.0oz)|